Black-tailed gull

 The black-tailed gull (Larus crassirostris) is a gull native to shorelines of East Asia.

 Description

-The black-tailed gull is medium-sized (46 cm) (19 Inches), with a wingspan of 126–128 cm (49.6 - 50.3 Inches).
+The black-tailed gull is medium-sized (46 cm), with a wingspan of 126–128 cm.
 It has yellow legs and a red and black spot at the end of the bill.
 Males and females have identical plumage and features, although males are larger in size than females.
 This gull takes four years to reach full adult plumage.
 As the name suggests, it has a black tail.
-The bird has a cat-like call, giving it its Japanese name — umineko (海猫, "sea cat"), and Korean name — gwaeng-yi gull, which means "cat" gull.
+The bird has a cat-like call, giving it its Japanese name — 'sea cat' (海猫, umineko), and Korean name — gull, which means 'cat' gull.
 In Hachinohe their calls are one of the 100 Soundscapes of Japan.

 Distribution and habitat

 The species is resident to coastlines of the East China Sea, Japan, Manchuria and the Kuril Islands.
 It is a vagrant to Alaska and North America and has been found in the Philippines.